nickstewart/mim/README.md

 ### Medicine Inventory Manager (MIM)

 A simple inventory program for managing repeat prescriptions.
+Add a new prescription to MIM's database and make it active, it should appear in the user's inventory.

-## MIM's Development Environment
+## Environment

 * macOS 11.1
 * ruby 3.0.0p0 (2020-12-25 revision 95aff21468) [x86_64-darwin20]
 * Rails 6.1.1
-* Node v14.15.4

 ## Setup